ChrisNed/Digital-clock/README.md

 # Digital-clock
-this is a digital clock created using tkinter
+this is a digital clock created using tkinter module.